Truck Driver Hours of Service in Utah

-- Witness statements – Eyewitnesses may have seen the truck driver exhibit signs of drowsy driving before the crash and can testify to support your claim.
+- Witness statements – Eyewitnesses may have seen the truck driver exhibit signs of drowsy driving before the crash and can testify to support your claim in Utah.

 - Cell phone and GPS data – This information may help reconstruct where and what the truck driver was doing in the period before the wreck.